-Revision Date: 02/04/09, 03/16/16
+Revision Date: 02/04/09, 03/16/16, 03/11/20

-Employee Changes
+Coalition Employee Changes

-When an employee is hired, terminated, or changes job descriptions/roles, the access settings to the Coalition's IT system must be modified.
+When a Coalition employee is hired, terminated, or changes job descriptions/roles, the access settings to the Coalition's IT system must be modified.
 The procedure for these changes are as follows:

-- 1. The Coalition Office Manager initiates the change request (new account, modified access, or terminated account), by e-mail to the IT vendor. - 2.
+- 1. The Coalition Office Manager initiates the change request (new account, modified access, or terminated account), by email to the IT vendor. - 2.
 The IT vendor makes the modification on the Coalition IT system. - 3.
-The IT vendor then e-mails the Office Manager verification of request completion.
-The verification e-mail is then filed with the Office Manager's IT files, secured in a filing cabinet.
+The IT vendor then emails the Office Manager verification of request completion.
+The verification email is then filed with the Office Manager's IT files, secured in a filing cabinet.

 Periodic user system access level review is performed by the C.E.O., or designee, with the assistance of the IT vendor.
-In addition, the IT vendor performs access reviews monthly, either on-site or remotely.
-Any needed changes such as access levels or access blockage are made immediately.
+In addition, the IT vendor performs access reviews monthly, either onsite or remotely.
+Any needed changes such as access levels or access blockage ar e made immediately.